Skip to content

 @property

-def eos_tokens(self):
+def eos_byte_strings(self):

-return self._eos_tokens
+return self.token_maps.eos_byte_strings

-def eos_tokens(self, value):
+def eos_byte_strings(self, value):

 raise ValueError(

-"Cannot reset eos_tokens after initialization. "
+"Cannot reset eos_byte_strings after initialization. "

-"Use spawn_new_eos(new_eos_tokens) instead."
+"Use spawn_new_eos(new_eos_byte_strings) instead."

 )